Cabrio focused

 The Silver Road is the oldest and longest tourist route in Saxony, stretching over approximately 275 kilometers.

-Starting in Zwickau – The Cradle of the Silver Road
+Start in Zwickau – The Cradle of the Silver Road

 • St. Mary's Cathedral – An impressive Gothic cathedral that is among the most important religious buildings in Saxony.